egumasa/engagement-annotation-project/docs/1_Clause/automatic_tagging.md

 From October, 2022, we will introduce semi-automatic clause annotation.
 This is intended to reduce annotation burden and to facilitate the speed.
 Specifically, I have trained a machine learning model based on our previous annotations (a total of roughly 1,800 sentences) and use this model to produce automatic annotation.

 The accuracy of the model is satisfactory, although there will be some misclassification (both over- and under- identification) cases time to time.
-This page descripts some known patterns of mistakes so that you can fix the errors before you start annotation of subsequent layers.
+This page describes some known patterns of mistakes so that you can fix the errors before you start annotation of subsequent layers.

 ## Accuracy of the model